Path-of-Terraria/wiki-content/npcs/Lloyd.md

 - 7500 experience
 - The Brain of Cthulhu boss domain map can now be dropped as a global item (1/1000)
 - A rare accessory (Amulet or Ring)

+### Dialogue
+#### General Dialogue
+*"I've little to say."
+"Keep the world safe."
+"Hm?"
+"Hello, fellow adventurer."*

+#### 'A Heart Still Beating' Quest
+**Upon starting:**
+*"Hm.
+Fellow aide.
+You seem to know the lay of the land.
+I'm here looking for the heart that yet beats.
+Would you be so kind as to guide me to it?
+I've matters to contend with.
+I'll fend monsters, you guide."*

+**While following the player:**
+*"Best we keep moving."
+"I've but one goal for the moment."
+"Keep a keen eye."
+"Hmph."*

+**When arriving in the Brain of Cthulhu domain:**
+"Alas, I'm here once more.
+I know my strength can't overpower the Brain.
+I am using what I have to allow you three additional jumps.
+The pillars of the land tower above, and may be much too difficult to scale otherwise.
+Be well, and be swift.
+I will be ruminating."

+**When spoken to in the domain:**
+*"This land shakes any man."
+"Please, for me, defeat the Brain.
+I cannot stand to be here any longer."
+"May my boon help you greatly.
+I wish I could do more, but the pillars tower over my strength."
+"Cut through the obstacles here.
+They were never truly living."*

+**When failing the domain:**
+*"You were felled too?
+Alas.
+A mighty beast, but not one without flaw.
+Guide me to another still-beating heart, and we return.
+Take caution."*

+**After defeating the Brain of Cthulhu**
+*"What a great joy.
+I owe you everything I have, which is not much.
+Take this.
+I shall be returning to Ravencrest - I've been before, no need to take me.
+Be well, and be merry."*